 As for the lights that started all this discussion, the Omni’s (above), no one can deny they’re not absolute eye-poppers.
 At a distance, they rivet your attention, giant glowing letters and numbers seem to float across the skyline.
 Up-close, like any Jumbotron, they can be jaw-dropping.
 Blinding and garish but also awe-inspiring.

 But they could also be, well . . . entertaining.
 Endearing.
 Even a new art form.
-They’re almost there, already.
+They’re almost at that point already.
 Really.
 Have the programmers dump all the scrolling business cards.
 Create, instead, some stick-figure, comic-strip, Flash animations.
 Don’t go all Disney-artsy-ambitious.
 Think of a skyline with a giant ‘Krazy Kat’ or ‘Calvin and Hobbes‘ acted out on it.
 Maybe even skip the word balloons and use nothing but images and actions that anyone can grasp from a half-mile away.
-Use only short storylines, characters evoked with a few squiggles and eye dots, make a giant neon puppet show, some 20 stories tall.
+Use only short storylines, characters evoked with a few squiggles and eye dots, make a giant, silent neon puppet show, some 20 stories tall.

 You want to draw a crowd downtown?
 That’ll do it.